OoliteProject/OoliteStarter/readme.md

 If OoliteStarter cannot grab the TCP Port it will not complain.
 But at the same time it will not be able to receive events to be forwarded to MQTT.

+To debug you can use e.g. Mosquitto as broker and the command line client to show incoming messages.
+Run something like this command:

+    mosquitto_sub -h 192.168.178.51 -p 1883 -t "#" -v -u <user> -P <password>

 ### Feedback Channel

 OoliteStarter not only allows Oolite to publish messages to MQTT.
 It also allows